Campingaz

 Campingaz, formerly Camping Gaz, is a brand of products with compressed, mixed butane/propane gas supplied in small, lightweight, disposable canisters and larger, refillable cylinders designed for use as a fuel while camping and caravanning.
 The fuel gas is compressed to a liquid and sold in characteristic blue metal containers.
-The brand name is also used on appliances manufactured for use with the gas: cookers, lanterns, heaters, grills, refrigerators, etc. as well as more general camping equipment such as sleeping bags.
+The brand name is also used on appliances manufactured for use with the gas, namely cookers, lanterns, heaters, grills, refrigerators, etc., as well as more general camping equipment, such as sleeping bags.

 Company history

 Early history

 The Camping Gaz company was founded in France in 1949.
 Introducing a small, blue, refillable gas cylinder, directly fitted with special stoves and Welsbach mantle lanterns, the company rapidly expanded to foreign markets.
-Starting in 1952, lighting and burner stoves are launched designed for campers, with the company's first portable stove (named "Bleuet") released three years later.
+Starting in 1952, gas lighting and gas burner stoves were offered for campers.
+The company's first portable stove, named "Bleuet", was released three years later.

 Late 20th century

-In 1994, the first range of gas barbecues (the “Ranchero”) were released, becoming one of the first gas barbecue models to be built and sold in Europe; soft coolers are also added to the company’s portfolio around this time.
+In 1994, the first range of gas barbecues (the “Ranchero”) was released, becoming one of the first gas barbecue models to be built and sold in Europe.
+Soft coolers were also added to the company’s portfolio around this time.

-In 1996, the company was acquired by the Coleman Company, who specialise in outdoor recreation in the United States.
-In order to expand on production capacities, the company moved its barbecue production to the Italian manufacturing facility CGIT in 1997, which produces the majority of thermoelectric and passive hard coolers.
+In 1996, the company was acquired by the Coleman Company, specialists in outdoor recreation in the United States.
+In order to expand production capacities, the company moved its barbecue production to the Italian manufacturing facility CGIT in 1997, which produces the majority of thermoelectric and passive hard-shell coolers.
 A year later, the brand name was changed to Campingaz.